-1. If I am very sick and not able to communicate my wishes for myself and I am certified by one physician who has personally examined me, to have a terminal condition or to be in a persistent vegetative state (I am unconscious and am neither aware of my environment nor able to interact with others,) I direct that life-prolonging medical intervention that would serve solely to prolong the dying process or maintain me in a persistent vegetative state be withheld or withdrawn.
+1. If I am very sick and not able to communicate my wishes for myself and I am certified by one physician who has personally examined me to have a terminal condition or to be in a persistent vegetative state (I am unconscious and am neither aware of my environment nor able to interact with others), I direct that life-prolonging medical intervention that would serve solely to prolong the dying process or maintain me in a persistent vegetative state be withheld or withdrawn.
 I want to be allowed to die naturally and only be given medications or other medical procedures necessary to keep me comfortable.
 I want to receive as much medication as is necessary to alleviate my pain.

 2. Other directives:

-THIS MEDICAL POWER OF LUPON MY INCAPACITY TO CONSENT TO MY OWN MEDICAL POWER OF LUPON AND ADDRESS OF LUPON ADDRESS OF LU GIVE, WITHHOLD
+THIS MEDICAL POWER OF ATTORNEY SHALL BECOME EFFECTIVE ONLY UPON MY INCAPACITY TO GIVE, WITHHOLD, OR WITHDRAW INFORMED CONSENT TO MY OWN MEDICAL CARE.

-DA TE

-Signature of the Principal
+DATE Signature of the Principal

-I did not sign the principal's signot related to the principal by be estate of the principal or to the locality thereto, or legally responsible am not the principal's attending representative of the principal. lood or marriage.
-I an best of my knowledge nsible for the costs of n not entitled to any pe under any will of the the principal's medical ortion of the principal or al or other care
+I did not sign the principal's signature above.
+I am at least eighteen years of age and am not related to the principal by blood or marriage.
+I am not entitled to any portion of the estate of the principal or to the best of my knowledge under any will of the principal or codicil thereto, or legally responsible for the costs of the principal's medical or other care.
+I am not the principal's attending physician, nor am I the representative or successor representative of the principal.

-Witness DAT E
+Witness DATE

-Witness DAT E
+Witness DATE

 STATE OF

-COUNTY OF
+COUNTY OF -

-I,, a that, a a Notary Public of said as principal, and d County, do certify and
+I, , a Notary Public of said County, do certify

+that , as princip al, and

+and , as witnes ses, who se names a re signed to o the writing

-that, as wi bearing date on the day of tnesses, whose names are signed to the writ ting above
+above bearing date on the day of , 20 ,

-have this day acknowledged the e same before me. ,
+have this day acknowledged the e same before me.

-Given under my hand this day of , 20
+Given under my hand this day of , 20 ·

 My commission expires:

 Signature of Notary Public